 The conclusion may not be pleasant, but it is a fact.

 White lies are the best example of mistruths told out of the need to protect others, but they are not the only one.
 There are times in which we are compelled to keep secrets, deny the truth or deceive because it is the only way of protecting those we hold dear, even at the cost of hurting somebody else.

 If we’re being unselfish, we might say that the root of all other lies is our instincts to protect ourselves from harm.
 But, such lies are destructive nonetheless.
 Being potentially detrimental to others around a liar, they are selfish by definition.
 When we lie to avoid punishment, there’s always a risk of inflicting pain.

-Quite disturbingly, some people lie out of sheer need to take what is not rightfully theirs, to gain an advantage or to exploit others.
-Personal gain doesn’t only have to be material, though.
+Quite disturbingly, some people lie out of a sheer need to take what is not rightfully theirs, to gain an advantage or to exploit others.
+The personal gain doesn’t only have to be material, though.
 Lying to assume the role of a victim is a common technique of emotional vampires and implies a psychological gain.

 That leads us straight to our fourth reason.
 Compulsive liars have many different motives, and their fabrications can be triggered by either low self-esteem or malicious intents.
 These lies are sometimes told with the purpose of attracting sympathy, and sometimes, unfortunately, simply to hurt others.

 Truth builds trust, and both are essential for healthy and functioning relationships.

 Traditionally, women are deemed as better liars than men; a person who despises women would now remind you that the female nature is pathologically manipulative as well.
 But, men lie too, and not always for a bad reason.